Atlas975/Notes/OperatingSystems/Operating_system_design.md

 ![[Pasted image 20221125111147.png|450|450]]

 # System calls
+- System calls act as a standard interface and access control mechanism to OS / kernel  functions
 - User programs cannot directly communicate with most hardware, unrestricted access would allow a program to read/write anything.
-System calls act as a standard interface and access control mechanism to OS / kernel  functions
 - **fread** for example is a higher level application that calls the standard read function
 - System calls work by loading passed in parameters in registers and then invoking an **interrupt** that acts as a trigger to call the kernel.
 - [[Input&Output_systems#Interrupts|Interrupts]] tell the kernel a system call was made